JoshLuong/Trippo/USER-DOCS.md

 ![Itinerary Master Plan](trippo/public/user-docs/9.png)

-You can also click on the "Itinerary master plan" button to see a full itinerary of your trip.
+You can also click on the "Itinerary master plan" button to see the full itinerary of your trip in a compact, read-only view.

 ### <a name="make-changes"> Making Changes </a>